btcpayserver/btcpayserver-docker/Traefik/README.md

 If `BTCPAY_HOST` is `btcpay.example.com` and `BTCPAY_ROOTPATH` is `/btcpay`, then you can access the site via `https://btcpay.example.com/btcpay`

-Use `docker-compose.btc-ltc.yml` for bitcoin and litecoin support, or `docker-compose.btc.yml` for only bitcoin.

 Any unset or empty environment variable will be set for a `regtest` deployment.

 The ports mapped on the host are: